David Adler (architect): Career

 After returning to the United States in 1911, he began working as an architect for Howard Van Doren Shaw in Chicago, Illinois.
 Shaw was considered the foremost architect of country houses in the Chicago area.
 After six months of study, he opened a new office with a friend from Paris, Henry Dangler, in Orchestra Hall.
 Together, the pair secured commissions for country estates for William E. Clow, Jr., Ralph Poole, Benjamin Nields, Morris E. Berney, David B. Jones, and Charles B. Pike.
 However, Adler had never received an architectural license, failing the exam in 1917.
 Because of this, Dangler had to sign off on Adler's drawings because they legally had to be signed by a registered architect.

 After Dangler died in 1917, Adler needed to partner with another architect with a structural background who could sign off on his projects.
 He began working with Robert Work.
-In 1918, Adler purchased an 1864 farmhouse in Libertyville, Illinois, and extensively remodeled it to for his estate.
+In 1918, Adler purchased an 1864 farmhouse in Libertyville, Illinois for his estate, and extensively remodeled it.
 Aspiring architect Paul Schweikher, who would go on to have a significant residential practice of his own, studied under Adler for a year starting in 1923.
 In 1928, with thirty commissions to his name and support from fellow architects, the state examining board presented Adler with an honorary license.

 From this point forward, Adler operated his practice alone.
 The Roaring Twenties was Adler's most prosperous time, but he struggled during the subsequent Great Depression.
 An injury in 1935 during a fox hunt further slowed Adler.
 Also that year, Adler met with Jerrod Loebl and John A. Holabird, who were commissioned by the Armour Institute of Technology to find a new head of architecture for the school.
 Adler recommended Ludwig Mies van der Rohe, who was eventually selected for the job.
 Over his career, Adler designed 45 country houses, 27 in the Chicago area.

 A number of Adler's works are listed on the National Register of Historic Places: